 “People may develop vomiting and diarrhea.
 Inhaling sprays containing capsaicin can cause coughing, difficulty breathing, production of tears, nausea, nasal irritation, and temporary blindness,” Kris-Etherton said.

-“Incorporate small amounts of chile peppers into a healthy diet, like the one that the American Heart Association recommends,” she said.
+“Incorporate small amounts of chile peppers into a healthy diet, like the one that the

 “Chile peppers are great for growing in garden beds during the summer or indoor containers year-round,” Ludy said.
 This way, you’ll always have access to fresh or freshly dried peppers.